bitcoinops/bitcoinops.github.io/_posts/en/newsletters/2019-04-23-newsletter.md

     (what developers call previous outputs (prevouts)).
 Each of the scriptPubKeys is hashed to give each item the same size and then these items are sorted into a list that has duplicated elements removed.
-This list is then encoded using the [Golomb-Rice Coded Sets][gcs] (GCS) algorithm also described in BIP158, losslessly reducing the size of the list.
+This list is then encoded using the [Golomb--Rice Coded Sets][gcs] (GCS) algorithm also described in BIP158, losslessly reducing the size of the list.
 This specific basic filter provides enough information for anyone who knows a Bitcoin address to find